 Last October, four years and two days after Dell's gala opening in Winston-Salem, the giant suddenly upped and left!
 It abruptly announced that it would soon cut out for the cheap-labor havens of Asia, shut down the still-sparkling assembly plant, discard the 900 people it had hired (600 short of its promise) and kiss off North Carolina.
 Thanks for the memories.
 Adios, chumps.

 Formerly gleeful politicos were now howling, demanding "every red cent of incentive money" back.
 But they had put down their money and taken their chances, and corporate gods are notoriously fickle.
+While much of North Carolina's subsidy had not yet been doled out, taxpayers still took a hit of about $17 million for its fling with Dell.

 Meanwhile, the roulette wheel continues to spin, and more and more taxpayers across the country are learning that they're getting stiffed, receiving only a fraction of the jobs they were taxed to bring to their area.